h3cat3/frontend-quiz-app/README.md

 ### What I learned

-I have learn gow to create a toggle switch
+I have learn gow to switch between a light and a dark theme, from transforming an input into a toggle sitch to styling the page acordingly.

 ### Continued development